bioinfo-pf-curie/nf-CRISPR/docs/usage.md

 If a library is not available in the pipeline and you do not want to modify the `conf/genomes.conf` file, you can simply provide a `csv` file  with the `--libraryDesign` options.
 The design file is expected to be a comma separated file with 3 columns: guide_id, sequence, gene_id.

+## Counts

+The main goal of this pipeline is to generate a count table with the number of guides detected for each sample.
+So far, the guide sequence is read in forward of the reads, and only perfect match are reported.

+### `--reverse`

+Look for the guide sequence in revese complement of the sequencing reads.

 ## Other command line parameters